Cobanoglu-Lab/Haisu/README.md

 Libraries: networkx, sklearn

 ## Usage
 1. Initialize HAISU object w/ set of labels and an adjacency matrix defining the hierarchy graph.
+Optionally set disconnected_dist to a value > 1 to specify the normalized distance of disconnected nodes where non-disconnected nodes are between values [0,1]
 ```sh
 haisu = HAISU(label_set, adjacency_matrix)
 ```